Blue Light or Red Light? What is the Most Effective Color on the Light Spectrum for LED Light Therapy? And What are Wavelengths Anyway?

 And in the absence of C. acnes bacteria, you eliminate the fundamental source of acne vulgaris.
 This being the case, having an LED light therapy device that emits light energy in the blue color range is essential for every skin care professional looking for an effective acne treatment, as well as those home users looking to eliminate their acne issues.

-The blue and red LED light therapy provides great aesthetic benefits including the treatment of acne and “maskne” and increasing collagen production to help reduce those under-eye wrinkles and laugh lines.
+The blue and red light therapy provides great aesthetic benefits including the treatment of acne and “maskne” and increasing collagen production to help reduce those under-eye wrinkles and laugh lines.

 Near infrared provides medical benefits that are clinically proven to penetrate deep below the surface layer of the skin to better target muscle and joint pain, including arthritic pain, right where it starts.
 This gives people much needed pain relief from inflammation and injury.